Technology-Notes/nvidia-docker-wiki/Frequently-Asked-Questions.md

 As a general rule of thumb, you shouldn’t ship your application with its build-time dependencies.
 We recommend to use [multi-stage builds](https://docs.docker.com/engine/userguide/eng-image/multistage-build/) for this purpose.
 Your final container image should use our `runtime` or `base` images.\
 As of CUDA 9.0 we now ship a `base` [image tag](https://hub.docker.com/r/nvidia/cuda/) which bundles the strict minimum of dependencies.

+#### Why aren't CUDA 10 images working with nvidia-docker v1?
+Starting from CUDA 10.0, the CUDA images require using nvidia-docker v2 and won't trigger the GPU enablement path from nvidia-docker v1.

 ## Ecosystem enablement

 #### Do you support Docker Swarm mode?